Student Support Services

 The English as a New Language (ENL) Program goals promote academic achievement and enable ENL students to develop content skills while learning English.
 The program is one that is tailored to meet the linguistic, academic and emotional needs of students.
 It provides English Language Learners with instruction necessary to support their progress in the classroom.

 Math Lab services are available to children in grades K-5 who need support and/or supplemental assistance in math.
 Math Lab is a program designed to support children’s needs in mathematics.
-The criteria for selection include test scores and teacher recommendation based on student performance.
+The criteria for selection include test scores and teacher recommendations based on student performance.
 As a participant in this program, students will receive individual and/or small group instruction to improve crucial math skills.
 Some children receive instruction in the Math Lab, while others work with the math lab teacher in their classrooms.
 Math Lab instruction is in addition to regularly scheduled math lessons in the classroom.